Our Lady of the Rocks – Bay of Kotor Montenegro

 The plaques adorn the walls left by sailors hoping for safe passage

-A painted rock from the first cruise ship to enter the bay of Kotor is also on display.
+A painted rock from the first cruise ship to the Kotor bay is also on display.
 This shows the significance of the legend of Our Lady of the Rocks to seafarers and captains worldwide.
 A visit to the island is one of the best things to do in the Bay of Kotor.

-If like many you are visiting Kotor by Cruise ship, Our Lady of the Rocks should be your choice of things to do in Kotor in one day.
-We visited Kotor in the winter and the Kotor weather was very mild.
+If, like many, you are visiting Kotor by Cruise ship, Our Lady of the Rocks should be your choice of things to do in Kotor in one day.
+We visited Kotor in the winter, and the weather was very mild.

-While it was snowing further up the Adriatic coast the Kotor weather was very nice and even sunny at times.
+While it was snowing further up the Adriatic coast, the Kotor weather was very nice and sunny.
 Is Kotor Bay the best in Montenegro?
 We can’t wait to return to this country and find out.

 How to get to Kotor

 • Tivat International Airport is 7.6 kilometres from the Kotor Old Town.
-In 2017 over 1 million passengers people travelled through Tivat airport ( including Wyld Family Travel ).
+In 2017, over 1 million passengers travelled through Tivat airport ( including Wyld Family Travel ).

-• The main carriers at Tivat are Aeroflot and AirSerbia who service the airport all year around.
+• The main carriers at Tivat are Aeroflot and AirSerbia, who service the airport all year round.
 Airlines such as Eurowings, Easyjet and TUI service Tivat airport during the summer season.

 • You can check the prices of international flights to Tivat with cheapOair.

-• Being so close to Kotor your transfer option include a taxi or a booked private transfer with Suntransfers
+• Being so close to Kotor, your transfer option includes a taxi or a private transfer booked with Suntransfers

 • You can reserve a rental car and have it waiting for you at Tivat airport.